simple-and-powerful/act-form/README.md

 ```

 #### Difference between `required` and `validates_presence_of`
-`required` run before validation, it will cancel other validations if return false.
+`required` will run before the validation, and it will cancel other validations if return false.

 ### form object